-The cash used in investing activities for the year ended July 31, 2017 is largely attributed to the acquisition of exploration and evaluation assets and purchase of marketable securities.
+The cash used in investing activities for the three months ended October 31, 2017 is largely attributed to the acquisition of exploration and evaluation assets.

 Financing Activities

 The Company currently has no revenues from operations and has been dependent on equity financing to fund its operations.